 “The Rat Pack is Back!” currently plays Monday-Saturday at the Tuscany Suites and Casino at 255 East Flamingo Road in Las Vegas, Nevada.
 The approximately 80-minute show begins at 7:30pm.

 The site requests “Resort Casual” attire, and you’re likely to see people whose interpretation of even that is something closer to “Camping Deshabille”.
 But you’ll enjoy a more immersive time if you dress as you would have in the 1960s.
-I spent the day at the spa and salon at the Encore and then donned a cocktail dress for the show.
+After spending my day at the spa, I donned a cocktail dress for the show.
 My companion wore a suit.
 The maître d’ pulled us out from the sea of khakis and polos and jumped us to the front of the line.

 There are three main ticket options: General Admission, VIP, and VIP with Dinner.
 There’s also a pre-show “Mob Tour” option.
 My companion and I chose VIP.
 After being pulled out of the line, he tipped the maître d’ $20, and we were seated up front.